muller2002/marlena.app/content/english/post/2023-05-09-trans_namechange_upb.md

 tags: [
     "Uni Paderborn", "trans", "selbstbestimmung", "Namensänderung", "IMT", "DGTI", ]
+summary: "How to change the first name at the University of Paderborn, what problems occur and how to solve them"
 ---

 > Please note that this is a translation of the original German post found [here]({{< relref path="2023-05-09-trans_namechange_upb" lang="de" >}}).
 If you speak German, consider reading the German version